 Is animal protein better than plant protein or vice versa?

 This is a question that Dr Ng frequently gets from her patients.
-However, the answer is not as simple as one being better than the other.
-Animal protein may contain a greater amount and more complete set of essential amino acids for muscle formation, however it can be high in fat.
-On the other hand, plant protein is lesser in fat but often incomplete.
+Animal protein may contain a greater amount and more complete set of essential amino acids for muscle formation; however it usually comes packaged with saturated fat and cholesterol.

 Examples of grains, nuts and seeds, and legumes include: